Melissa Joan Hart helped Nashville kids flee to safety amid school shooting

 (NewsNation) — Melissa Joan Hart helped kindergartners cross the street to safety after a fatal shooting in a Nashville school on Monday morning.

-The “Sabrina the Teenage Witch” actress, who lives in Nashville with her family, told NewsNation host Ashleigh Banfield that she and husband Mark Wilkerson were driving by The Covenant School when the tragedy took place.
+The “Sabrina the Teenage Witch” and “Clarissa Explains It All” actress, who lives in Nashville with her family, told NewsNation host Ashleigh Banfield that she and husband Mark Wilkerson were driving by The Covenant School when the tragedy took place.
 And after being redirected by a cop, Hart said she saw little children following their teacher.

 Hart got out of the car and started helping the kids cross the street, she said.